Question

 Business Development

-Perfect for contexts involving obtaining funding, contracts, partnerships, or competitive wins.
-Implies strategic effort and successful negotiation.
+Perfect for situations involving obtaining funding, contracts, partnerships, or competitive opportunities that required strategic effort

 Delivered